tfp-photonics/treams/_sources/dev.rst.txt

 ----------

-Using `MSYS2 <https://www.msys2.org/>`_, it is also possible to compile and install ptsa.
+Using `MSYS2 <https://www.msys2.org/>`_, it is also possible to compile and install treams.
 First, install MSYS2 and update it according to the instructions.
-Then, also install python and, if you want, the dependencies of ptsa.
+Then, also install python and, if you want, the dependencies of treams.
 Otherwise, the dependencies are installed by pip.

 Compilation with mingw-w64 for MSVC Python